-- adopting measures to capitalize or increase the capital of the financial institution; - revoking the approval granted to the shareholders of the financial institution to own an interest therein; - restructuring and/or transferring assets and liabilities; - granting temporary exemptions to comply with technical regulations and/or payment of charges and penalties arising from such defective compliance; or - appointing a delegate or auditor ("interventor") that may prospectively replace the board of directors of the financial institution.
+- adopting measures to capitalize or increase the capital of the financial institution; - revoking the approval granted to the shareholders of the financial institution to own an interest therein; - restructuring and/or transferring assets and liabilities; - granting temporary exemptions to comply with technical regulations and/or payment of charges and penalties arising from such defective compliance; or - appointing a delegate or auditor ("interventor") that may prospectively replace the Board of Directors of the financial institution.

-Revocation of the License to Operate as a Financial Institution suffers insolvency or liquidity, (iv) significant changes have occurred in the institution's condition since the original authorization was granted, (v) a decision by the financial institution's legal or corporate authorities concerning its dissolution has been adopted, or (vi) other circumstances set forth in the Financial Institutions Law take place.
+Revocation of the License to Operate as a Financial Institution

+The Central Bank may revoke a financial institution's license to operate if: (i) a restructuring plan has failed or is not deemed feasible, (ii) local laws and regulations have been violated, (iii) the financial institution suffers insolvency or liquidity, (iv) significant changes have occurred in the institution's condition since the original authorization was granted, (v) a decision by the financial institution's legal or corporate authorities concerning its dissolution has been adopted, or (vi) other circumstances set forth in the Financial Institutions Law take place.
 Once the license to operate as a financial institution has been revoked, the financial institution shall be liquidated.